askui/askui/docs/versioned_docs/version-0.12.2/general/02-Getting Started/getting-started-android.md

 # Install AskUI Android

-To automate an Android device with AskUI you need to have AskUI setup on your machine and connect your device to it.
+To automate an Android device with AskUI you need to have AskUI set up on your machine and connect your device to it.

 Please follow the __Getting Started__ for the operating system that connects to your Android device and then come back here: